 And yet counterintuitively, you become hungrier and have stronger food cravings as your metabolism slows.

-This explains why every time you have tried dieting, you end up gaining back all of the weight and them some.
+This explains why every time you have tried dieting, you end up gaining back all of the weight and then some.

 If your body is going through starvation mode, you are likely feeling tired and fatigued, experiencing mood swings and low libido, having trouble sleeping, and/or dealing with digestion issues such as gas, constipation, reflux, bloating, etc.